tudorw/takecare/README.md

     - Voluntary corporate sustainability initiative
     - Encourages businesses to align with ten universal principles covering human rights, labor, environment, and anti-corruption
-    - Provides a platform for reporting on progress and sharing best practices
+    - Provides a platform for reporting on progress and sharing best practices 'Yes, Patagonia is a signatory to the United Nations Global Compact (UNGC).
+The UNGC is a voluntary initiative that encourages businesses to align their operations and strategies with ten universally accepted principles in the areas of human rights, labor, the environment and anti-corruption.

+Patagonia has been a signatory to the UNGC since 2002.
+The company has published a number of documents that outline its commitments to the UNGC, including its 2022 Communication on Progress.
+This document details Patagonia's progress in implementing the UNGC principles over the past year, and sets out the company's goals for the coming year.

+Patagonia's commitment to the UNGC is part of the company's broader commitment to sustainability.
+Patagonia is a Certified B Corporation, which means that it meets rigorous standards of social and environmental performance, accountability, and transparency.
+The company is also a member of the Fair Labor Association, and it has a number of other initiatives in place to promote sustainability in its supply chain and operations.

+Patagonia is a leader in the outdoor apparel industry when it comes to sustainability.
+The company's commitment to the UNGC is an important part of its efforts to make a positive impact on the world.'
   - Integrated Reporting (<IR>):
     - Promotes integrated thinking and reporting on financial and non-financial aspects of business performance
     - Links sustainability and corporate strategy